 If you believe your website may be susceptible to high or otherwise abnormal usage you must contact us to discuss the suitability of your hosting environment.

 All Hosting packages are automatically assigned 1TB of Bandwidth during account creation.
 If you are nearing 1TB of bandwidth usage, please submit a support ticket and we will increase the bandwidth limit in increments of 500GB for free, as long as your accounts complies with our acceptable use policy.

 Most accounts are allocated their full storage allowance upon creation.
-However, to prevent abuse those with unlimited storage are initially allocated 10GB of storage to pervent abuse.
+However, to prevent abuse those with unlimited storage are initially allocated 10GB of storage.
 Although, we will happily review your account and increase your storage allocation as required, if you comply with our fair use policy.